|Search This Site >>

 - Arts based

-- Meaningfully and specifically addresses one or more of the 2010 Visual and Performing Arts Academic Standards OR the 2017 College and Career Ready Standards for Visual and Performing Arts Proficiency.
+- Meaningfully and specifically addresses one or more of the 2017 College and Career Ready Standards for Visual and Performing Arts Proficiency.

 - Uses appropriate and reasonable methods, activities, and products to implement the standards